Dan-njuguna/food_vision/README.md

 - The project utilises TensorFlow module to create an artificial neural network that learns different foods and their labels.
 - The dataset is fully images of various foods that has is used to train the neural network.

+## Workflow

+1. Examine and understand data: Data Exploration
+2. Build an input pipeline: To load data directly from local disk.
+3. Build the model: model creation.
+4. Train the model: Training the network.
+5. Test the model: To check if the model works without overfitting or underfitting or error.
+6. Improve the model and repeatedly redo all the steps.

 ### Prerequisites

 - Good understanding of TensorFlow, and Machine Learning concepts.